Igora Drive: Competition

 In 2019, the complex signed an agreement with the Deutsche Tourenwagen Masters series.
 The contract runs for three years, with the option of a two-year extension.
 The first race was to be held from 29 to 31 May 2020 with W Series in support, but both races were cancelled as a result of the COVID-19 pandemic in Russia.
 An agreement was also signed with organisers of the FIA World Rallycross Championship to host the World RX of Russia in 2020.
 However, it was later removed from the schedule due to contractual issues.
 Igora Drive hosted the second round of the 2020 Russian Circuit Racing Series on 25 and 26 July.

 From 2023, the Formula One Russian Grand Prix was initially set to be held at this track.
-For the Formula One race, the circuit was extended from 4.086 km to 5.183 km at the end of lap, resulting in 20 turns overall from the current 15, with both of the straights extended.
+For the Formula One race, the circuit was extended from 4.086 km to 5.183 km at the end of lap, resulting in 20 turns overall from the current 15, with both of the straights extended and a significant uphill section.
 However, in the wake of the 2022 Russian invasion of Ukraine, the Russian Grand Prix contract was terminated and all future races cancelled.